pojoto4/portfolio/README.md

 ## Description

-This is a front-end application that lets you view my portfolio comporsed of my latest projects and full resume
+This is a front-end application that lets you view my portfolio composed of my latest projects and full resume: cerulean-muffin-859c07.netlify.app

 ## Table of Contents